There are a number of tools available for styling UiBinder templates:

 Note that the curly brace syntax will actually be applied for any attribute,

 not just CSS-related ones.
-To avoid parsing of an attribute (like text
+To avoid parsing of an attribute (like text)

 that might contain curly-braces, the opening brace can be escaped by doubling

-up: {{
+up: {{.

-CSS files can be retrieved from your source tree using a src
+CSS files can be retrieved from your source tree using a src attribute

 They would be located under your source tree, not under the war directory.

-To reference and create a CssResource
+To reference and create a CssResource from the file NoBundle.css in

-subpackage of the this binder's packge:
+the css subpackage of the this binder's packge:

-to use within a binder template,
+CssResourceYou can also obtain a CssResource to use within a binder template,

-by using the ui:style
+by using the ui:style element.

-attribute specifies the fully-qualified name of the CSS
+The type attribute specifies the fully-qualified name of the CSS

 resource class.
 GWT's code generator will create a client bundle for you, where